Jason-Omondi/shopstick/README.md

-# shop
+# ShopStick

-Online Shopping App.
+Online Make-Up Shopping App.

 ## Getting Started

-This project is a starting point for a online shopping application called shopfick - showing API intergration using getX package.
+This project is a starting point for an online shopping application called shopstick - showing API integration using the getX package.

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)